 The Academic Appeals Procedure is not to be used for any submissions related to the Student Complaints Procedure or the Student Disciplinary Procedure, as specific provision for review is made within each of those Procedures.

 The Academic Appeals Procedure forms part of the University Regulations, (Section J).

 For Academic Appeals concerning provision in a Partner Institution for which St Mary’s is the awarding body:

 There is an expectation that students will utilise the Academic Appeals Procedure of the partner institution in the first instance.
-Links to the procedures of partner institutions are available on the website, or you can contact the Quality Assurance and Enhancement Office at St Mary’s for advice.
+Links to the procedures of partner institutions are available on the website, or you can contact the Centre for Teaching Excellence and Student Success at St Mary’s for advice.
 You are required to provide the Registry of St Mary’s with a copy of your Academic Appeal for monitoring purposes, and should also contact St Mary’s Registry if you are still dissatisfied and they will advise you how to progress your unresolved Academic Appeal.